from fastcore.test import test_fail,test_eqCore API

 ):

 Run a bash shell command line safely and return the output. cmd is parsed and all calls are checked against an allow-list.
 If the command is not allowed, STOP and inform the user of the command run and error details; so they can decide whether to whitelist it or run it themselves.
 The default allow-list includes most standard unix commands and git subcommands that do not change state or are easily reverted.
-All operators are supported (including ;, &&, ||, pipes, and subshells), except output redirection. cmds/ops and add_/rm_ params are comma-separated strs.
+All operators are supported.
+Output redirects are validated against allowed destinations. cmds/dests and add_/rm_ params are comma-separated strs.

-def rm_allowed_ops(
+def rm_allowed_dests(

 ):

-Remove comma-separated ops from the allow list
+Remove comma-separated dests from the allow list

 rm_allowed_cmds